msaari102/Travel-planner/README.md

 ## Summary

-Deciding optimal time to commute takes quite a lot effort.
 Typical applications only give time how long travelling would take if started right away.
-Improved application is needed to predict how traffic volumes change during travel and use this information to estimate best time to leave according to predictions.
+Improved application is needed to predict how traffic volumes change during travel and use this information to estimate optimal time to leave according to predictions.

 ## Background